apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   <Agent>.sources.<Source1>.selector.default = <Channel2>

 The mapping allows overlapping the channels for each value.
-The default must be set for a multiplexing select which can also contain any number of channels.

 The following example has a single flow that multiplexed to two paths.
 The agent named agent_foo has a single avro source and two channels linked to two sinks: